 We reached out to the Student Press Law Center for advice on whether it was ethical to make her anonymous after publishing, and whether we had any obligation to take down the story.
-Our heads team ended up meeting with the sources and an administrator, where we decided to keep the story up without any changes and offered them the opportunity to write a letter to the editors.
+Our heads team later ended up meeting with the sources and an administrator.
+Since the article was factually accurate, we ultimately decided to keep the story up after running one correction and offered them the opportunity to write a letter to the editors.

 Those were junior Priyanka Sujan’s last words before the crash — words that came too late, just seconds before the car hit the tree.

 25 mph.
 25 mph is the speed limit on Montebello Road.
 But sometimes, cars flash by in blurs of brushed metal driving at 50 miles an hour.
 60. 70.
 80. 90 mph.
 The scenic drive is lined with a tangle of California foliage, but at these speeds the trees are nothing more than a kaleidoscope of greens.

 The three passengers all recall how the car hit the tree as they drove back down the road.
 The airbags are filled, the black metal crumpled against the tree’s trunk.
 Four passengers were present, all MVHS students.
 The student behind the wheel had his driver’s license, but couldn’t legally drive other students yet.
 The student who’d first driven them up the road couldn’t legally drive other passengers under 25 years old either.

 MONDAY, MARCH 20 | 12:25 P.M.